hieudt7/youtube-video-sharing/README.md

 ## Deployment
 Using Github pages for static locastorage web without websocket: `https://hieudt7.github.io/youtube-video-sharing/`\
-Using Google Cloud for localstorage with websocket: `http://34.75.110.218:3001` **Please using local for full function.
-I sincerely apologize for the inconvenience**
+Using Google Cloud for localstorage with websocket: `http://34.75.110.218:3001`